Frankkao813/Frankkao813/README.md

 Hi, welcome to my repository!
 I am Franklin, currently a fourth year chemistry major student at NTU.

 ### Actively Learning:
-* Statistics
+* Statistics and linear algebra
 * C++ programming language and data structure

 ### Active Repository

 The repository I am actively working on is as follows:
-* Python: There is some small projects that I have made along the way.
-Automation tools might be uploaded more frequently.
+* NTU_knowledge_king: It is the final project in the programming design course I took.
+After looking at the code recently, I believe that there are multiple issue that I can work on.